The European Structural and Investment Funds (ESIF)

 NOTE TO APPLICANTS - New Application Forms: The Managing Authorities have released updated versions of the outline and full application forms that must be completed when applying for funding.
 The new forms can be accessed here:

-- P2: Call to run a project enhancing access to, and use and quality of, Information and Communications Technology n Lancashire
+P2 - Enhancing access to, and use and quality of, Information & Communications Technology

-- P4: Call to run a project supporting the shift to a low carbon economy in Lancashire
+P4 - Supporting the shift towards a low carbon economy in all sectors

-There are currently two EARFD calls open - Food Processing and Rural Tourism.
-Please use the link below to access the call information, which can be found in the corresponding Handbook:
+Please use the link below to access the information relating to each of these calls, which can be found in the corresponding Handbook:

 Previous Open Calls

-The following calls were launched earlier this year and are now closed;
+The following calls were launched earlier on in the programme and are now closed;

 - Access to employment £1million ESF under Priority 1